Doing Business with DIR

 “Vendors are essential partners to the state of Texas.”

-To become a DIR vendor, you first need to formally respond to an open solicitation, typically a Request for Offer (RFO) that corresponds to your company's core products and services.
-DIR has an established procurement process in keeping with guidance from the Texas Comptroller of Public Accounts (CPA) Procurement and Contract Management guide.
+To become a DIR vendor, you first need to formally respond to an open solicitation, typically a Request for Offers (RFO) that corresponds to your company's core products and services.
+DIR has an established procurement process in keeping with guidance from the Texas Comptroller of Public Accounts (CPA) Procurement and Contract Management Guide.
 Upon evaluation, if your company falls within the competitive range, DIR will enter into negotiations with you and seek to achieve a contract award that serves the State’s best interests.

 Learn more about current & upcoming Solicitation Opportunities

-DIR posts all planned solicitations on the Schedule of Solicitation Opportunities page and we include links to the Electronic State Business Daily (ESBD) for those opportunities that are open.
+DIR posts all planned solicitations on the Schedule of Solicitation Opportunities page and we include links to the Electronic State Business Daily (ESBD) for those opportunities that are posted.
 Interested vendors should bookmark this page and check it frequently for updates.